wazo-platform/wazo-platform.org/content/blog/events-documentation.md

 In line with launching our new [event documentation](https://wazo-platform.org/documentation) section on our website, in the last few months, we have been busy refactoring our events subsystem in Wazo to make it simpler for developers and ourselves.

-The first change, and most important, is that events are now fully _tenant-aware_, meaning they will never be dispatched to users outside of its intended tenant.
+The first and most important change is that events are now fully _tenant-aware_, meaning they will never be dispatched to users outside of its intended tenant.

-We have also rewritten the way they work to streamline their use; events are now divided into 3 main types:
+We also rewrote the way they work to streamline their use; events are now divided into 3 main types:

 - **Service-Level Events:**
 Meant to be consumed by internal services (and plugins).
 Will never be received by users.